MikhailRadusha/MikhailRadusha/Guides/Tools/OKP4/Archive _Snapshot _and_State_Sync.md

 apt install snapd -y
 snap install lz4

-# because of the snapshot size it might be a good idea to unpack it using tmux or screen
+# because of the snapshot size it is a good idea to unpack it using tmux or screen
 apt install tmux -y
 tmux new-session -s download
 # to leave session CTRL+B D